APPLICATION STRATEGY 2019: Oregon Elk and Antelope

 There are 18 different controlled rifle hunts that allow the hunter to harvest the best bull they can find.
-There are a number of other controlled rifle hunts available, but they are for spike bulls only.
+There are a number of other controlled rifle hunts available, but they are for spike bulls.
 Out of the 18 available, seven of them are located in units with very limited access.
 Look to hunt the any bull hunts both early (Oct.
-24 to 28) and late (Nov.
-3 to 11) located in Unit 32-Klamath, Unit 33- Sprague, Unit 60-Minam, Unit 74-Warner, Unit 76-Silver Lake, and the early hunt in Unit 75-Interstate.
+23 to 27) and late (Nov.
+2 to 19) located in Unit 32-Klamath, Unit 33- Sprague, Unit 60-Minam, Unit 74-Warner, Unit 76-Silver Lake and the early hunt in Unit 75-Interstate.
 These units have good access and allow you the opportunity to hunt a mature bull.

 What can I expect with 5 to 6 elk preference points?

-There are only eight controlled rifle hunts that you currently do not have enough points to draw.
-The unfortunate reality is this: if you are waiting to draw a rifle tag in Units 54-Mt Emily, Unit 55-Walla Walla or Unit 56-Wenaha, the likelihood of ever achieving a maximum point status is approximately 0%.
+There are only nine controlled rifle hunts that you currently do not have enough points to draw.
+The unfortunate reality is this: if you are waiting to draw a rifle tag in Units 54-Mt Emily, Unit 55-Walla Walla or Unit 56-Wenaha the likelihood of ever achieving a maximum point status is approximately 0%.
 These three units continue to creep each year and you are not gaining any ground.
-You could get lucky and draw one of the random tags; however, it’s worth being aware that even if you currently have five or six points and you are over the age of 18, it is still next to impossible to plan on hunting these hunts without blind luck.
+You could get lucky and draw one of the random tags, but it’s worth knowing now that if you currently have five or six points and you are over the age of 18, it’s next to impossible to plan on hunting these hunts without blind luck.

 Units 36-Maury, 46-Murderers Creek, and 48-Heppner each have a trophy potential of a 320”+ bull.
 If this is the type of bull you are looking for your wait may be over.
-Check out all the details in Filtering 2.0.
-If they line up with your goals, your wait may be over.
+Check out all the details in Filtering 2.0 and, if they line up with your goals, your wait may be over.

 For muzzleloader hunts, you can draw any of the six hunts except for Unit 48 - Heppner, which will take roughly three more years.